Chatbot contests: variety of choice

 c) As long as the user answers correctly, the next questions appear.

-d) Once the user submits a wrong answer, they are told that they’ve made a mistake and can only start again after entering a new code. - The open question is displayed only, if the user answered all the closed questions correctly.
+6. The open question is displayed only, if the user answered all the closed questions correctly.
 Once the answer is entered and approved (message sent), the clock stops and the time’s recorded, and the participant expects to be informed of the results.

 Is the article of value to you?